This post contains affiliate links.

-Learn how to air fry garlic in half the time that it takes in the oven!
-Less than 20 minutes is all your need for soft, caramelized, and golden-brown garlic cloves.
-Add them to your favorite recipes like hummus, salad dressing, soup, and more.
+Learn how to air fry garlic in half the time it takes in the oven!
+Less than 20 minutes is all you need for soft, caramelized, and golden-brown garlic cloves.
+Add them to your favorite recipes, such as hummus, salad dressing, soup, and more.

 Air fryer garlic

-If you’ve never tried roasted garlic before, it’s a serious game changer when it comes to adding flavor to recipes.
-If I’m being honest, I never used to make it as much since roasting garlic in the oven feels like a bit of a chore.
+If you’ve never tried roasted garlic before, it’s a serious game changer when adding flavor to recipes.
+If I’m being honest, I never used to make it as much since roasting garlic in the oven feels like a chore.

 Whether you have whole garlic heads or individual cloves on hand, this recipe will take you through the steps to ensure rich, creamy, and caramelized flavors every time.